FDSN/SeedLink/docs/protocol.rst

 51 (ASCII "3")
   MiniSEED 3.x

+73 (ASCII "I")
+  INFO packets (XML or JSON?)

-In order to receive data in those formats, 50 and/or 51 should be used as argument(s) to the ACCESS command.
+In order to receive data in those formats, 50, 51 and/or 73 must be used as argument(s) to the ACCESS command.

 A SeedLink server that receives data from another SeedLink server may re-assign